 ‘The English Baroque Soloists gave a concert that captured the essence of a festival that beautifully melds ancient venues with baroque masterworks.’
 The City Paper Bogota

-‘The English Baroque Soloist offered, under the direction of the young and vital Dinis Sousa, a selection of the magnificent orchestral work of Bach in a bright and fresh interpretation without transgressing the style.’
-El Spectador, Carolina Conti
+‘The English Baroque Soloists offered, under the direction of the young and vital Dinis Sousa, a selection of the magnificent orchestral work of Bach in a bright and fresh interpretation without transgressing the style.’
+El Espectador, Carolina Conti

 ‘Another high point was the performances the English Baroque Soloists, with their virtuoso performances of Bach’s repertoire.’ – El Tiempo, Yhonatan Loaiza Grisales

 Wednesday 9 January 2019 at 4pm & 7pm (Programme 1)

 Thursday 10 January 2019 at 4pm & 7pm (Programme 2)

 Violin Concerto in A minor (Kati Debretzeni - violin)

 Harpsichord Concerto in A (Paolo Zanzu - harpsichord)

 Violin Concerto in E (Kati Debretzeni - violin)